 As such, in the waste management industry, problems are bound to rise like in any other business.
 If such issues arise in regard to our service, you can talk to our friendly customer service team.

 Click on the blue button to learn more.

 Reduce, reuse, recycle

-Meanwhile, the common plastic can only be recycled for 7-9 times.
+Meanwhile, common plastic items can only be recycled around 7-9 times.
 Nevertheless, recycling still plays an important part in implementing an effective waste management system.
 Make sure to separate each recyclable material into its proper bin.
 To make sure if the item is recyclable or not, contact your local council and enquire.